christiskatsouris/Univariate/README.md

 ## References

+- Granger, C. W. (1980).
+Long memory relationships and the aggregation of dynamic models.
+Journal of econometrics, 14(2), 227-238.
 - Lewellen, J. (2002).
 Momentum and autocorrelation in stock returns.
 The Review of Financial Studies, 15(2):533-564.
 - Lo, A. W. (1991).
 Long-term memory in stock market prices.
 Econometrica: Journal of the Econometric Society, 1279-1313.